astronomer/docs/astro/secrets-backend/hashicorp-vault.md

 This tells Airflow to look for variable and connection information at the `airflow/variables/*` and `airflow/connections/*` paths in your Vault server.
 You can now run a DAG locally to check that your variables are accessible using `Variable.get("<your-variable-key>")`.

-For more information on the Airflow provider for Hashicorp Vault and how to further customize your integration, see the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow-providers-hashicorp/stable/_api/airflow/providers/hashicorp/hooks/vault/index.html).
+For more information on the Airflow provider for Hashicorp Vault and how to further customize your integration, see the [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow-providers-hashicorp/stable/_api/airflow/providers/hashicorp/hooks/vault/index.html).

 ## Step 4: Deploy to Astro